MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

     - What labeling actions were performed by a specific application, such File Explorer and right-click, or the AzureInformationProtection PowerShell module

+    - Which protected documents were accessed successfully or denied access by Windows computers running the Azure Information Protection client

     - Drill down into reported files to view **Activity Details** for additional information

 - From the **Data discovery** report: